 We see ourselves as creative developers, helping professionals to apply ecological principles to their life and work.
 To start with, our five rules of thumbs are our own guidelines.
 They can help us all to build healthy sustainable communities.
 We are curious if you recognize them as valuable for yourself and your clients.

 This story is a real-life account of two urban-based psychologists who innocently set off for a hike in the wilds of Canada.

 Encounters with people and the experience of the wild led them to embark on an inner journey.
-Their personal quest turned into a reflection on the biggest issue of our era: how to come to terms with humanity in these apocalyptic times?
+Their personal quest turned into a reflection on the biggest issues of our era: how to come to terms with humanity in these apocalyptic times?
 What life is worth living?